-Authenticator applications perform the same type of service as SMS, but instead of login codes being sent through text, they are generated locally on the user's smartphone or tablet.
+Authenticator applications perform the same type of service like SMS, but instead of login codes being sent through text, they are generated locally on the user's smartphone or tablet.
 This type of authentication relies on cryptographic algorithms for time-based one-time passwords (TOTP).

 Instead of users being prompted to input a code, a login notification request will be sent to their mobile device.
 Users will only be able to successfully login after approving this request.

 This factor is similar, in that it prompts users to provide a login code.
 However, the code is generated on a dedicated physical device that is separate from a user's computer, phone, or tablet.

 Sign up to the Sophos Support SMS Notification Service to get the latest product release information and critical issues.